sercankulcu/sercankulcu.github.io/_humanity/2019-06-15-the-invention-of-writing.md

    - civilization
 ---

 Writing is memory that no longer needs a living brain.
 That makes it one of humanity's most important inventions.

-Before writing, cultures could preserve enormous knowledge through oral tradition.
+Before writing, cultures could preserve enormous knowledge through oral tradition: stories, songs, ritual, genealogy, and technique.
+But oral memory depends on continuous transmission; if the chain breaks, information disappears.

-Stories.

-Songs.

-Ritual.

-Genealogy.

-Technique.

-But oral memory depends on continuous transmission.

-If the chain breaks, information disappears.

 Writing changes that.

-A mark remains after the speaker leaves.

-A record can outlive the writer.
+A mark remains after the speaker leaves, a record can outlive the writer, and information becomes material.

-Information becomes material.

 Writing emerged independently in more than one region.

-Its early uses often involved administration.

-Goods.

-Accounts.

-Ownership.

-Taxation.

-Ritual.

-The first written texts were not necessarily philosophy.

-They were often bookkeeping.
+Its early uses often involved administration: goods, accounts, ownership, taxation, and ritual.
+The first written texts were not necessarily philosophy; they were often bookkeeping.

 This is fitting.

-Complexity creates memory problems.

-Writing solves them.

-A state needs to know who owes what.

-A merchant needs to track exchange.

-A temple needs records.
+Complexity creates memory problems, and writing solves them.
+A state needs to know who owes what, a merchant needs to track exchange, and a temple needs records.
 The written symbol becomes infrastructure.

-Then something extraordinary happens.

-The tool expands beyond its original purpose.
+Then something extraordinary happens: the tool expands beyond its original purpose.

-Writing becomes law.

-Literature.

-History.

-Prayer.

-Science.

-Love letter.

-Insult.

-Poetry.

-Mathematics.
+Writing becomes law, literature, history, prayer, science, love letter, insult, poetry, and mathematics.
 A technology built partly for administration becomes a technology for consciousness.

 Writing also changes time.

-A reader can receive a thought from someone dead.

-This creates intellectual immortality of a limited kind.
+A reader can receive a thought from someone dead, creating intellectual immortality of a limited kind.
 Socrates wrote little himself, yet survives through others' texts.
 Ancient mathematicians still teach through notation.

-A person's brain dies.

-The arrangement of ideas can continue.

-This is not personal survival.

-But it is survival of structure.
+A person's brain dies, but the arrangement of ideas can continue.
+This is not personal survival; it is survival of structure.

 Writing also changes authority.

-Oral statements can be disputed through memory.

-Written texts acquire durability.
+Oral statements can be disputed through memory, while written texts acquire durability.
 "This is what the law says."
 "This is what the contract says."
 "This is what the scripture says."

-Text can restrain arbitrary power.

-It can also create rigid authority.
+Text can restrain arbitrary power, but it can also create rigid authority.
 Once words become fixed, interpretation becomes political.

 Who can read?
 Who can write?
 Who decides what the text means?

 Literacy becomes power.

-For much of history, writing was controlled by specialists.
+For much of history, writing was controlled by specialists such as scribes, priests, and officials.
+The written world was not democratic, and knowledge could be monopolized.

-Scribes.

-Priests.

-Officials.

-The written world was not democratic.

-Knowledge could be monopolized.

 This changes gradually with education and later printing.

 Writing also transforms thought.

-A spoken argument disappears as it unfolds.

-A written argument can be revisited.
+A spoken argument disappears as it unfolds, but a written argument can be revisited, compared, edited, indexed, and criticized.

-Compared.

-Edited.

-Indexed.

-Criticized.

 Complex reasoning becomes easier to stabilize.

-Lists become possible.

-Tables.

-Archives.

-Formal proofs.

-Long narratives.

-Writing externalizes working memory.

-The page becomes cognitive space.
+Lists, tables, archives, formal proofs, and long narratives become possible.
+Writing externalizes working memory, and the page becomes cognitive space.

 This is why writing is not simply speech recorded.
 It reorganizes reasoning.

-Modern digital systems extend the same principle.
+Modern digital systems extend the same principle through search engines, databases, code repositories, and cloud storage.

-Search engines.

-Databases.

-Code repositories.

-Cloud storage.

 Human memory becomes increasingly external.
 The individual remembers less because systems remember more.

-This creates power.

-It also creates dependency.
+This creates power, but it also creates dependency.
 If the archive disappears, part of culture disappears.
 If access is controlled, memory is controlled.

-Writing therefore raises a political question that remains urgent:

-Who owns the record?
+Writing therefore raises a political question that remains urgent: who owns the record?

-Empires kept archives.

-Religions kept scriptures.

-States kept censuses.

-Companies now keep data.

-The technology changes.

-The principle persists.
+Empires kept archives, religions kept scriptures, states kept censuses, and companies now keep data.
+The technology changes, but the principle persists.

 Memory is power.

 The invention of writing allowed civilization to remember itself.
 Once humanity could store its past outside the brain, history became something more than memory.

 It became an archive.